Overview of jeopardizing investments

-Private foundations are prohibited from investing their assets in such a manner that risks the foundation’s ability to carry out its charitable intent.
+Private foundations are prohibited from using jeopardizing investments, that is, investing their assets in such a manner that risks the foundation’s ability to carry out its charitable intent.
 Extreme positions and investments that are speculative in nature are not appropriate for foundation investments and may result in excise taxes being levied.

 - Trading on margin

 - Puts, calls, and straddles

 - Purchase of warrants